Alpinia officinarum

 Alpinia officinarum, known as lesser galangal, is a plant in the ginger family, cultivated in Southeast Asia.
 It originated in China, where its name ultimately derives.
 It can grow 1.5 to 2 m high, with long leaves and reddish-white flowers.
 The rhizomes, known as galangal, are valued for their sweet spicy flavor and aromatic scent.
 These are used throughout Asia in curries and perfumes, and were previously used widely in Europe.
-They are also used as an herbal remedy.
+They are also used as a herbal remedy.

 Etymology

 The genus is named for Prospero Alpini, a 17th-century Italian botanist who specialized in exotic plants.
 The word "galangal" comes from the Arabic form of a Chinese word for the plant, "高良薑" ("gou-loeng-goeng" in Cantonese, "gao-liang-jiang" in Mandarin).
 In Tamil it is known as a "சிற்றரத்தை or சித்தரத்தை" ("see-tha-ra-thai), widely used in Siddha Medicine and in culinaries.